fullondesigns/code-test-devops/README.md

 - You will need to enable HTTPS traffic via the https://console.cloud.google.com/ by editing the instance.

 ## Problems
 1. Nginx has been configured by a developer; however, it seems to be broken.
 Please ssh into the box and fix the issue.
-It is suppose to serving https from the machine's IP address.
+It is suppose to be serving https from the machine's IP address.

 2. The application is failing to connect to api.ravelin.com. e.g. `curl https://api.ravelin.com` but it seems to be working from the developers local code and machine.
 Please ssh into the box and has a look and fix.